delgado-lab/Value_of_Control/analysis_scripts/README.md

     Scripts search for data from * _TaskBRand_CCSS_1_1.mat files in the current working directory.

     Specify list of subject IDs to be included by editing the subj_list variable at the top of each script.

-    get_ccss_choiceRT() #Within participant choice average, output to allsubj_CCSS_avg_choiceRT.xls